eugene-eeo/monocypher-py/docs/cmp.rst

 .. module:: monocypher.cmp

-The following functions perform constant-time comparisons of :py:class:`~byte` objects of length 16, 32, and 64 respectively.
+The following functions perform constant-time comparisons of :py:class:`~bytes` objects of length 16, 32, and 64 respectively.
 They return ``True`` if they are equal, and ``False`` otherwise.